Cookie Run: Kingdom: How to Build Pitaya Dragon Cookie

 • Overvaluing Cooldown.
 Helpful, yes.
 Worth gutting Attack for, no.

 • Treating the Beascuit as an afterthought.
-A strong Beascuit can fix survival or sharpen damage; a bad one can drag the whole build down.
+A strong Beascuit can fix survival or sharpen damage; a bad one drags the whole build down.

 • Expecting Pitaya to solo the frontline job.
-Team support still matters.
-A bruiser build works best when the rest of the comp gives Pitaya room to cycle skills.
+A bruiser build works best when the rest of the comp gives her room to cycle skills.

-If you want the simplest current answer for Cookie Run: Kingdom, build Pitaya Dragon Cookie with 5x Draconic Raspberry or 5x Searing Raspberry, then chase ATK, DMG Resist, and Cooldown in that order.
+Build Pitaya Dragon Cookie with 5x Draconic Raspberry or 5x Searing Raspberry, then chase ATK, DMG Resist, and Cooldown in that order.
 Pair it with a Legendary Burning Chewy Beascuit if you have one worth using, or a Legendary Chewy Beascuit with better rolls if you do not.
-Pitaya is strongest when the build respects what the kit is trying to do: hit hard, stay dangerous, and turn offensive investment into frontline value instead of pretending to be a full tank.
+Pitaya is strongest when the build respects what the kit is trying to do: stack Attack so her skill hits hard, the Burn bites, and the Scale passive turns that same Attack into the DMG Resist that keeps her alive — instead of pretending to be a full tank.

 F